-We accessed the car park and trailhead (known as the John B. Yeon Trailhead) from the very east end of the Old Scenic Highway just before the road merges back onto the I-84 east.
+We accessed the car park and trailhead (known as the John B. Yeon Trailhead) from the very east end of the Historic Columbia River Highway just before the road merges back onto the I-84 east.
 This trailhead was about 3.6 miles east of Horsetail Falls and 6.7 miles east of Multnomah Falls Lodge.
 We would access this trailhead from Portland by going east for about 25 miles on the I-84 to the Bridal Veil Exit (exit 28), then keeping left and continuing for just under 10 miles along the Historic Columbia River Highway (or the Old Scenic Highway), the trailhead parking was east of both Multnomah Falls and Horsetail Falls.